Webskillet/webskillet/README.md

 Plays well with the following modules:
 * [__Special Menu Items__](https://www.drupal.org/project/special_menu_items): "nolink" menu items which have child menus will trigger pull-downs if clicked on
 * [__Hybridauth Social Login__](https://www.drupal.org/project/hybridauth): changes the confusing "Hybridauth Identities" tabs and links to "Social Identities"

-Roadmap:
-* reponsive support for one or more mega-menu modules - intending to investigate [ultimenu](https://www.drupal.org/project/ultimenu)

 Feature requests should be directed to [Jonathan Kissam](https://jonathankissam.wordpress.com/about/)